 There’s nothing quite as trusty as your favorite bra.
 It’s comfortable, well-loved, and seems to fit you so perfectly you’ll never want to part with it.
 But when you think about it, just how old is your favorite well-loved bra?
 A few months?
 Maybe a few years?
 No matter if you just bought your first bra and want to know how long they last or if you have bras dating back to the 1900s; it’s time to know the facts.
 Namely, that bras don’t last forever, and the lifespan of your bras might even be shorter than you think.

-There are actually many factors that affect bras and their longevity that you might not be aware of.
-Which can make your life difficult when you need to go shopping for a trusty new “favorite”.
-So no matter how you’ve come across this article, if you’ve ever found yourself wondering “What is the average lifespan of a bra?”
-You’ve come to the right place to get some answers.
+There are many factors that affect bras and their longevity that you might not be aware of.
+Which can make your life difficult when you need to go shopping for a trusty new “favorite.”
+So if you’ve ever found yourself wondering, “What is the lifespan of a bra, anyway?” you’ve come to the right place.

-Here you’ll find everything you need to know about bras.
-Everything from how long they should last and what the signs of a too old bra are to everything else you might want to know, we’ve got you covered.
+Here you’ll find everything you need to know about bras, from how long they should last to what to look out for with old bras, we've got your back.

 How Long Do Bras Last?